 Further, you can also start research by using a seed keyword.

-When you search something in google, it gives you related suggestion when you are typing in search bar.
+When you search for something on Google, it gives you related suggestions when you are typing in the search bar.

 These are googling suggestions, and it gives four at a time.